bcmichael/RNMR-Docs/docs/command/full_command.md

 ## SIZEB
 Displays size of blocked record

-Category: Blocked Record
+Category: Blocked Records

-Format: `SIZEB` rec dir
+Format: `SIZEB` rec dim

 Defaults: rrec 1

 Description:
-`SIZEB` displays information about the size of a blocked record.
-If no record is specified RNMR will prompt for it with the current read record pointer as the default.
-Records in archives other than 1 can be specified by either pre-pending the archive number and a ":" or specifying numbers larger than 200.
-For example record # in archive 2 can be specified either as 2:# or by adding 200 to #.
-If no direction is specified RNMR will prompt for it with 1 as a default.
-If the direction is between 1 and the number of dimensions in the blocked record RNMR will print the size and allocated size of the blocked record in that direction as informational messages.
-If dir is 0 RNMR will print the number of segments in the record and the number ofallocated segments.
+`SIZEB` displays information about the size of a [blocked record](syntax#blocked_records) along a particular dimension.
+If no [record number](syntax#records) is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.
+If no dimension is specified RNMR will prompt for it with 1 as a default.
+This parameter is a dimension not a direction and is unaffected by `DIRB`.
+If the dimension is between 1 and the number of dimensions in the blocked record RNMR will print the size and allocated size of the blocked record in that dimension as informational messages.
+If dir is 0 RNMR will print the number of segments in the record and the number of allocated segments.
 If dir is * RNMR will print the total number of blocks and total number of allocated blocks in the record.
-No other values of dir are permitted.
+No other values of dim are permitted.
 ## SIZLST
 Display size of list